 Looking for cheap fun?
-Make sure to check out 90 Fun Activities for $5 or Less in Indianapolis.
+Check out our list of 105 fun activities for $5 or less in Indianapolis.

 The Children’s Museum of Indianapolis

-Don’t miss the Riley Children’s Health Sports Legends Experience®.
-It’s a giant indoor and outdoor sports park where everyone gets to try new sports and burn off energy.
-Pro move: buy tickets online ahead of time for a discount, and if you go late afternoon, you’ll usually find thinner crowds.
+Insider tip: Don’t skip the Riley Children’s Health Sports Legends Experience®.
+It’s an indoor and outdoor sports park where everyone gets to try new sports and burn off energy.
+Buy tickets online ahead of time for a discount, and if you go late afternoon, you’ll usually find thinner crowds.
 Sneakers are a must for the Sports Legends area.

 Indianapolis Zoo